top of page

 Providing Support to Women Throughout New Zealand

-who have experienced or are experiencing an early menopause as a result of genetic, natural or medically induced causes.
+who have experienced or are experiencing DIAGNOSED premature menopause (POI) as a result of genetic, natural or medically induced causes.

 If you’ve found this site, then the chances are either yourself or a loved one has been diagnosed with Premature Ovarian Insufficiency, Premature Ovarian Failure, Premature Menopause or Early Menopause.